Logo of SoCal STEM Carnival with a red and white circular design and black text.

 Earthquakes are a common occurrence in California.
 In this Lab, students will learn and play with plate tectonics - the mechanism that drives Earthquakes!
 Learn about the basic plate boundaries, formation of mountains, and how to identify a fault line on land!
 They’ll learn how shapes and structures keep them safe, and have multiple opportunities to build and test against the forces of an earthquake.
 The students are in for a magnitude of Earth Science experiences!

-Earthquake Engineering Lab
+Earthquake and Dynamic Force Engineering Lab

 Lesson Centers